GuillaumeGateau/interview-chat-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+**Note:** If you see WebSocket connection errors in the console, create a `.env` file in the root directory (copy from `.env.example`) to configure the dev server WebSocket settings.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\